smitelli/scottsmitelli.com/src/content/top-level/feeds/index.md

 weight = 900
 +++

 This site provides a few different RSS feeds.
 The top-level feed (the first listed in the list below) contains all of the published posts and pages.
-Separately, each section has its own separate feed.
+Separately, each section has its own dedicated feed.